How Long Do You Keep Tax Returns?

 How long should I keep old tax returns?

-In general, you should keep old tax returns for three years.
-Basic forms like W-2s, 1099s, and other receipts can usually be tossed after that period.
+Generally, retain old tax returns for three years.
+Basic forms like W-2s, 1099s, and supporting receipts can typically be discarded after this period.

 Can the IRS go back more than 10 years?